laurapessl/hcc-custom-charts/Descriptions.md

 <img src="images/similaritymap-mapping.png" alt="Chart" width="600"/>

 Feel free to swap the dimensions to the ones you are interested in.
-In the `Customize` section of RAWGraphs under `Dimensionality Reduction` you can choose one of three reduction methods which are PCA, UMAP and t-SNE.
+In the `Customize` section of RAWGraphs under `Dimensionality Reduction` you can choose one of three reduction methods which are PCA, UMAP, t-SNE and FDP.

-# Polar Area Chart

-A polar area chart chart is a radial visualization that shows hierarchical data.
-Each ring represents a level in the hierarchy, with segments sized proportionally to their values.